Search

 Can you believe it’s that time of year again?
 Soon, teachers everywhere will head back to school for the week known as “pre-planning.”
-Teachers set up classrooms, write lesson plans, and get ready for students to arrive.
+What is pre-planning?
+For teachers, it means they set up classrooms, write lesson plans, and get ready for students to arrive.
 But that doesn’t mean school leaders are off the hook.
-Pre-planning tasks for principals are equally important.
+Pre-planning tasks for principals are equally important, especially for those who are looking forward to their first year as a leader.

 1. Give teachers the gift of time.